 MFCN (including IMT)

 The parameters presented below represent typical characteristics for MFCN equipment and networks.
 Examples of specific technologies that may be deployed are LTE (refs in 36-series and ETSI) and WiMAX (refs 802-series and ETSI).
-Relevant for the analysis in this report is also the Multi Standard Radio specification of 3GPP (refs in 37-series and ETSI(?)).
+Relevant for the analysis in this report is also the Multi Standard Radio specification of 3GPP (refs in 37-series and ETSI(?)).[MFCN applies to all Mobile and Fixed networks including point to point Fixed links.] [editor’s note: ECO to check the definition for MFCN]

 Base station parameters

-The following table includes parameters for Macrocell, Microcell, Picocell and Femtocell base stations.
+The following table includes parameters for Macrocell, Microcell, Picocell and Femtocell base stations for typical [MFCN/mobile] base stations. [editor’s note: check with other reports how MFCN was defined and used]

 Base station parameters